 We make, and will continue to make, substantial capital expenditures for the acquisition, exploitation, development, exploration and production of oil and gas reserves.
 Historically, we have financed these expenditures primarily with cash flow from operations, debt, asset sales, and private sales of equity.
-During 2012, we participated, and in 2013 we expect to continue to participate, in the further exploration and development projects on our international properties.
+During 2013, we participated, and in 2014 we expect to continue to participate, in the further exploration and development projects on our international properties.
 In Gabon and Angola, we are the operator of the blocks and are thus responsible for contracting on behalf of all the remaining parties participating in the project.
-We rely on the timely payment of cash calls by our partners to pay for the 69.65% share of the Etame budget.
-Assuming a replacement partner is obtained and at the same working interest as the former partner, we will rely on the timely payment of cash calls by such partner to pay for the 50% share of the Angola Block 5 expenditures.
-Beginning in late 2013, we expect to incur substantial capital expenditures as a non-operator with a 31% working interest in Block P, Equatorial Guinea.
+We rely on the timely payment of cash call by our partners to pay for 69.95% of the offshore Gabon block budget, 50% of the onshore Gabon block budget and 50% of the offshore Angola block budget.
+Beginning in late 2014, we expect to incur substantial capital expenditures as a non-operator with a 31% working interest in Block P, Equatorial Guinea.

-However, if lower oil and gas prices, operating difficulties or declines in reserves result in our revenues being less than expected or limit our ability to borrow funds, or our partners fail to pay their share of project costs, we may have a limited ability, particularly in the current economic environment, to expend the capital necessary to undertake or complete future drilling programs.
-We cannot assure you that additional debt or equity financing or cash generated by operations will be available to meet these requirements.
+However, if lower oil and gas prices, operating difficulties or declines in reserves result in our revenues being less than expected or limit our ability to borrow funds, or our partners fail to pay their share of project costs, we may have a limited ability to expend the capital necessary to undertake or complete future drilling programs.
+We cannot assure you that the financing under our credit facility will be available in the future or that additional debt or equity financing or cash generated by operations will be available to meet these requirements.